top of page

 My work were brilliant and my friends at were a great help and very understanding of my situation.

-I am a life long sufferer of anxiety and losing my mum amplified this, my doctor prescribed me some anti anxiety medication and I am still on these now (15 months later).
+I have suffered with anxiety on and off throughout my life and losing my mum amplified this, my doctor prescribed me some anti anxiety medication.
 This is not an option I wanted to take at the time but I needed help sleeping and wanted something to take the edge off my worry.
 They did help and are worth considering if you are feeling like I did.
-I was placed on some medication called Setraline.
-These took a while to take affect and actually made me feel worse in the early stages.
+Be cautious they can make you feel worse at first.

 My doctor also referred me for grief counselling with Bradford Bereavement Support: https://www.bradfordbereavement.org.uk